Pay As You Go Food Delivery Insurance

 Which insurance will cover me if I do food delivery?

-Are private hire drivers covered under food delivery insurance?
+Are private hire drivers covered under this insurance?

 No, delivery insurance is usually limited to deliveries only.
 Transportation for fee-paying passengers is not covered.